 Section 4 The five (5) Executive Board positions indicated will be considered the voting body of the board in all affairs pertaining to business purchases, and acquisitions, by-laws, disciplinary procedures and all affairs pertaining to the WVJE.

-Section 5 The removal of an officer from their board position may only be facilitated by a board member.
-This can occur for any reason and must have a two-thirds majority vote to be valid.
+Section 5 The removal of an officer from their board position may only be facilitated by a board member following the steps of removal.
+A board member may be suspended and allowed to request an arbitration between the remaining WVJE Board to discuss the reasons for removal.
+Following the arbitration, the board must take conduct a special session board meeting within 7 days to hold a vote allowing all remaining board members the opportunity to participate in the outcome of the special session vote by casting an anonymous vote at the special session.
+The special session outcome must achieve a 2/3 vote to be valid.

-Section 6 All board members will serve a two (2) year term, with annual elections to take place in November.
+Section 6 All board members will serve a two (2) year term (term ending 12/31 of 2nd year), with annual elections to take place in November at the end of the year banquet.
 More than one two (2) year is permissible, providing subsequent terms are re-voted after the completion of each two-year term.
 All elections of board positions will be conducted by paper ballot.
 If a board member cannot attend any meeting where an election vote will take place, they may submit an absentee ballot, prior to said meeting to the WVJE secretary in a sealed envelope with their signature across the seal.

 Section 7 The board reserves the right to fill unexpired positions as needed, and in an expeditious manner as possible.
 The vacancy will be filled by a simple majority vote of the remaining members of the board for the balance of the calendar year remaining.
 Any board member who is voted into position in this manner will hold that office until the end of said calendar year and is then eligible to be elected in for a full two (2) year term.
 The specific intent of this section is to help promote healthy growth and staggered turnover of the board of Directors,